peterthomassen/draft-thomassen-dnsop-multialgo/draft-thomassen-dnsop-multialgo.md

 # Proposed Updates to RFCs

-The heart of the issue is that even though one signature, in theory, will suffice for validation, the signer cannot, in the general case, know which particular signing algorithm(s) the validator will support -- and hence, providing a "large enough set" (read: all of them) is the approach that had been taken so far.
+The heart of the issue is that even though any one acceptable signature suffices for validation, the signer cannot, in the general case, know which particular signing algorithm(s) the validator will support -- and hence, providing a "large enough set" (read: all of them) is the approach that had been taken so far.

-A more relaxed approach is defined which does not require all algorithms' RRSIGs to be present, while ensuring that the set of signatures provided is still "large enough" for reliable DNSSEC operation, so that glitch-free multi-signer operation and TA pre-publication are made possible.
+This document presents a more relaxed approach which does not require all algorithms' RRSIGs to be present, while ensuring that the set of signatures provided is still "large enough" for reliable DNSSEC operation, so that glitch-free multi-signer operation and TA pre-publication are made possible.